 As we can see, the medical community is quite clear that poor bites and underbites are a pretty serious problem depending on their severity.
 And that there are a wide variety of ways of helping to fix underbite issues.
 Your treatment plan will partly depend on what is causing your underbite.
 There are two major factors that can lead to an underbite.
-One is crowding teeth and/or a bad habit, and the other is called skeletal underbite.
+One is crowding teeth and/or a bad habit, and the other is called a skeletal underbite.
 Let’s take a look at these one at a time.

-Skeletal underbite occurs when your jaw is actually longer than it should be naturally to align properly with your teeth.
+Skeletal underbite occurs when your jaw is actually longer than it should be natural to align properly with your teeth.
 This usually results in the most severe types of underbite and unfortunately is most often corrected with underbite jaw surgery.
 This will help your jaw to be placed back into its correct position and allow for a proper bite and ensure that your smile is beautiful.
 And while the idea of underbite surgery may be frightening to some individuals, the good news is that many individuals have an underbite that is simply not caused by a skeletal underbite.

 How to fix an underbite